Ross Gay

 Gay: Totally, exactly.
 Right.
 And sometimes we’re probably skeptical of it; and we defend against it in ourselves and others, for sure.
 But I love the word “tender” because it implies the softness, I would say, the vulnerability.
 It also implies “one who tends.”
 It also is an exchange.
 So “tender” is many things.
 To be tender, to be engaged in tenderness, is many things.

 And those things are — they also imply, I think, an other.
-If you’re tender, you’re tender because you know there are other things.
-There are other people, other …
+They imply, if you’re tender, there are other things.
+There are other people or other —

 Gay: The experience of tenderness.